 Lucky Bodies & Happy Souls: www.luckybodies.com

 Complete that wellbeing feeling with expert hair styling.
 German hairdresser Stefan Werner worked independently in Munich before opening his Estefan salon here in 2001, where he uses Logona plant-based haircare and natural hair-colouring products.
-English-owned Eden Hairdressing offers cutting and colouring expertise and wedding hairstyle services, using mainly Redken products.
+Swedish-owned Eden Hairdressing offers cutting and colouring expertise and wedding hairstyle services, using mainly Redken products.

 Stefan Werner: www.estefan-palma.com

 Indulge in some professional beauty care in Santa Catalina.
 Opened during 2015, Blush Nail & Beauty Lounge offers a range of treatments, including mani/pedi, eyebrow and lash tinting, facials, waxing, massage, body treatments and make-up.
 English, Spanish, and Swedish spoken.